Marco-Congedo/Diagonalizations.jl/docs/src/algorithms.md

 input matrices ``n``, if `threaded` is true, ``2n>x`` and ``x>1``, where ``x`` is the number of threads Julia is instructed to use.
-For QNLogLike, the algorithms run in multi-threaded mode paralellising several comptations over the number of matrices ``k``, if `threaded` is true, ``2k>x`` and ``x>1``.
+For QNLogLike, the algorithms run in multi-threaded mode paralellising several computations over the number of matrices ``k``, if `threaded` is true, ``2k>x`` and ``x>1``.

 Before running these methods you may want to set the number of threades